-The 18" saplings might be small now, but with care and a little watering and patience, they can grow to 80 feet tall.
+We still have a variety of red, pin, white and black oak trees at our water reclamation plants every Wednesday from 9 a.m. to noon.
+While the 18" saplings might be small now, they can grow to 80 feet tall.
 The saplings can stay in the pot for months before replanting in a larger pot or in the ground with moderate watering each week to keep the soil moist but not soggy.
 Avoid power lines and structures when planting.

-Trees can help mitigate flooding.
-A medium-sized oak tree can help prevent flooding by absorbing 2,800 gallons of rainfall per year.
-Trees are vital to our environment for other reasons as well.
-They can reduce air pollution, improve health and well-being, and keep neighborhoods cooler; create a sense of community; lower energy bills; increase property value; provide protection from wind; buffer noise; provide shade; increase habitat for wildlife; absorb carbon dioxide; and produce oxygen.
+Trees can help mitigate flooding by absorbing 2,800 gallons of rainfall per year.
+Trees also reduce air pollution, keep neighborhoods cooler; lower energy bills; increase property value; provide protection from wind; buffer noise; provide shade; increase habitat for wildlife; absorb carbon dioxide; and produce oxygen.
 MWRD Commissioner Cameron Davis explains the value of trees in this short video.

 Exceptional Quality Compost still available for the season

-Bring your own bucket and shovel to one of our water reclamation plants to pick up free compost.
-A steady stream of visitors are pulling up to our water reclamation plants daily to protect the planet by reusing, recycling and replenishing, and now growing healthy gardens.
+Bring your own bucket and shovel to one of our water reclamation plants to pick up free EQ (Exceptional Quality) Compost.

-The MWRD’s EQ (Exceptional Quality) Compost is a sustainable product that is both beneficial to the environment and free to the public.
-EQ Compost works as a soil amendment to improve soil structure, supply organic matter and allow plants to more effectively utilize nutrients and soil to retain more water.
-EQ Compost can be blended with topsoil and potting soil for establishing plants or used as a mulch around already establish plants.
 The MWRD partners with the city of Chicago and other suppliers to produce the compost by co-composting biosolids with woodchips from the city’s tree trimming program.
 Biosolids are a product of the wastewater treatment process that can help reduce turf maintenance costs by improving soil quality.
 The MWRD has been producing and providing biosolids to area parks, golf courses and fields for decades.
-By using this sustainable product here in Cook County where it is made, the MWRD can protect the environment by reducing hauling and landfill costs while improving soil conditions in the process.
+By using this sustainable product, the MWRD can protect the environment by reducing hauling and landfill costs while improving soil conditions in the process.
+Learn more here.

 MWRD Employment Center